KenjiOhtsuka/harmonica/README.md

 This is Database Migration Tool, gradle plugin, made with Kotlin.
 It is made similar to Phinx, Rails.

+This is used for PostgreSQL, not fully adapted to MySQL.

 ## Usage, Command

 Please look at [Wiki](https://github.com/KenjiOhtsuka/harmonica/wiki).